Poqet PC

-The Poqet PC is a very small, portable IBM PC compatible computer, introduced in 1989 by Poqet Computer Corporation with a price of $2000.
-The computer was discontinued after Fujitsu Ltd. bought Poqet Computer Corp.
-It was the first subnotebook form factor IBM PC compatible computer that ran MS-DOS.
-The Poqet PC is powered by two AA-size batteries.
+The Poqet PC is a line of palmtop PCs introduced in 1989 by Poqet Computer Corporation.
+The eponymous first model was the first IBM PC–compatible palmtop computer capable of running MS-DOS at CGA resolutions.
+The Poqet PC is powered by two AA batteries.
 Through the use of aggressive power management, which includes stopping the CPU between keystrokes, the batteries are able to power the computer for anywhere between a couple of weeks and a couple of months, depending on usage.
 The computer also uses an "instant on" feature, such that after powering it down, it can be used again immediately without having to go through a full booting sequence.
 The Poqet PC is comparable to the HP 95LX/HP 100LX/HP 200LX and the Atari Portfolio handheld computers.
+The computer originally sold for US$2,000; it was discontinued after Fujitsu Ltd. bought Poqet Computer Corp.

 Poqet PC, "Classic" and Prime

 Three variants were produced.
 The Poqet PC was the first to be introduced and the Poqet PC Prime followed shortly after.
 (The original version was subsequently renamed the Poqet PC "Classic").
 Several years later, the Poqet PC Plus was introduced.
 The main difference between the Poqet PC Classic and the Prime was the expansion of RAM from 512 to 640 KB and enhancement of the power management features.